Does IBS cause Acid Reflux?

-Understanding the Overlap Between IBS, SIBO, and Reflux
+IBS and Acid Reflux: Understanding the Overlap Between IBS, GERD, and SIBO

-With a proper understanding of IBS and GERD you may be able to relieve symtoms and decide on best treatment options.
+With a clearer understanding of how IBS, GERD, and SIBO interact, you may be better equipped to relieve symptoms and choose the most appropriate treatment options.

 What is IBS?